leobeaumont/Q-Mix_report_writer/README.md

 - Creation of `append` and `terminate` actions.
 - Removed `debate` and `execute_verify` actions.
 - Created a copy of `selective_query` action for each agent.
 This way Q-Mix can choose the interlocutor by using the corresponding version of the action.
 This means Q-Mix has a pool of $5 + N$ actions where $N$ is the number of agents.
-- When multiple agents try using the `append` action on the same turn, only the highest ID agent can append (to give priority to `Reviewer` and `Technical Writer` agents).
+- When multiple agents try using the `append` action on the same turn, only the highest ID agent can append.
 - Creation of the `collector` node that receives the output of the agents choosing the `append` action.
 - The `collector` is a normal node like other agents, but it can't use any action.
 - The `collector` node makes sure the text is formatted correctly and no LLM remnants are passed into the report.